alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - removing the author
 - removing the framework
 - removing citation
+- omitting the source event
+- omitting the visible line
 - replacing source-line with “we”
 - replacing origin with participation
 - replacing provenance with similarity